What Is Black Box AI?

 UPDATED BY

-Black box AI refers to artificial intelligence systems whose internal mechanics are unclear or hidden from users and even developers.
-These AI models take in inputs and produce outputs, but the logic and data used to reach those results are not accessible, making it difficult — or even impossible — to fully see how they operate.
+Black box AI refers to the issue of an artificial intelligence system’s internal mechanics being unclear or hidden from users and even developers.
+You may be able to view how an AI model takes in inputs and produces outputs, but the logic and data used to reach those results are not accessible, making it difficult — or even impossible — to fully see how they operate.

-“You can see what goes into it, you can see what comes out, but you can’t pop it open to see the inner workings,” said Stephanie Pulford, head of data at AI company ON.
+In other words, “you can see what goes into it, you can see what comes out, but you can’t pop it open to see the inner workings,” explained Stephanie Pulford, head of data at AI company ON.

 What Is Black Box AI?

-Black box AI is a term used to describe artificial intelligence systems whose internal workings and decision-making processes are not transparent.
-They provide no explanation as to how they arrive at their conclusions.
+Black box AI is a term used to describe artificial intelligence systems whose internal workings and decision-making processes are not transparent, making it unclear how they arrived at their conclusions.

 How Do Black Box AI Models Work?

-The enigmatic nature of black box AI models can be attributed to their use of deep learning, a type of artificial intelligence that enables models to independently learn and continuously improve without any explicit programming.
+Many of today’s powerful AI models rely on deep learning, a type of artificial intelligence that enables models to independently learn and continuously improve without any explicit programming.

-To achieve this, deep learning systems rely on artificial neural networks, which mimic the structure and function of the human brain through a series of interconnected nodes, called neurons.
-When data is fed into the model, it is processed through layers of these neurons, which perform increasingly complex calculations to identify patterns in the data.
-We know that the patterns identified by the models help them make predictions or decisions, but the specific steps used to arrive at those outputs can be hard to decipher.
+Deep learning systems use artificial neural networks, which mimic the structure and function of the human brain.
+When data is fed into the model, it is processed through layers of interconnected nodes (called neurons) within the network that perform increasingly complex calculations, identifying patterns in the data.
+The models then use the identified patterns to make predictions and decisions.
+It’s difficult to decipher what specific steps are taken to arrive at those outputs, though, which is why we call these systems black box AI.

-For example, if a deep learning model is trained to identify images of panda bears, it’s unclear exactly which characteristics the model is using to make its decision, and how much weight it assigns to each of them.
-The model may have learned to focus on certain physical features of the panda — like its distinctive black and white fur patterns — or it may prioritize other, less-obvious characteristics that indicate a panda is there, such as the presence of bamboo.
+• Example: If a deep learning model is trained to identify images of panda bears, it’s unclear which characteristics the model uses to make its decision and how much weight it assigns to each of them.
+The model may have learned to focus on certain physical features of the panda — like its distinctive black-and-white fur patterns — or it may prioritize other characteristics that indicate a panda is there, such as the presence of bamboo.
 If the model strictly associates bamboo with pandas, it may incorrectly classify images with bamboo as containing pandas, or fail to identify pandas in images without bamboo.

 “We can’t always trace why a particular answer was derived,” said Duncan Curtis, senior vice president of AI, product and technology at AI company Sama.
 “It could come from bias in the training dataset, it could come from things that aren’t necessarily obvious to a human.”